FLEX: A Largescale Multimodal, Multiview Dataset for Learning Structured Representations for Fitness Action Quality Assessment: FLEX Dataset

 \section{FLEX Dataset}

-We present FLEX, a multimodal, multiview dataset that addresses key limitations in existing fitness AQA datasets: limited exercise variety, lack of weight-loaded actions, and low skill diversity.
-To our knowledge, FLEX is the first weight training dataset with multimodal data, multiview capture, detailed exercise procedures, standardized assessment rules, and corrective feedback.
-This section covers data collection, annotation, quality checks, procedures, and evaluation standards.
+We present FLEX, a dataset that addresses key limitations in existing fitness AQA datasets, such as limited exercise variety, absence of weight-loaded actions, and low skill diversity.
+To our knowledge, FLEX is the first weight training dataset to include \textit{multiview multimodal} recordings, detailed exercise procedures, standardized assessment rules, and corrective feedback.
+This section outlines data collection, annotation, quality checks, procedures, and evaluation standards.

+FLEX dataset advances action quality assessment beyond traditional video benchmarks by combining \textit{five synchronized RGB views with 3D motion-capture, surface EMG, and physiological signals}.
+It includes 20 weight-training actions performed by 38 subjects of varying skill levels, each repeated 10 times.
+By pairing video with sEMG—capturing hidden muscle activity—FLEX enables learning not only what movements are performed but also how they are executed internally.

+To make this rich sensor data useful, we built a \textit{Fitness Knowledge Graph (FKG)} that encodes the structure of each exercise.
+Every action is decomposed into ordered key steps---such as the setup, eccentric phase, and concentric phases of a squat.
+Within each step, annotators list common errors like knee valgus or back rounding, connect them to the primary and secondary muscle groups involved, and attach recommended feedback for correction.
+These nodes and edges form a hierarchy of actions, steps, errors, muscles, and advice.
+As a result, every clip in FLEX is not just tagged with a single action quality label or score, but grounded in a web of relationships that describe both the mechanics of the motion and the typical ways it can fail and actionable feedback to rectify it.

+We formalize this structure into a \textit{compositional scoring function}.
+Each key step carries a weight reflecting its importance to overall performance.
+Within a step, each error type has a penalty coefficient scaling with the observed severity of that error.
+The final quality score is computed by summing weighted step scores and subtracting accumulated penalties, producing a number that reflects the layered decomposition of the action.
+Since penalties for individual errors roll up into step scores, and step scores roll up into the global score, the metric mirrors the graph’s hierarchy and provides interpretable pathways from low-level mistakes to the final assessment.